Required Licenses

 Local Business Permits

-- Zoning Permit: Ensure that your business location complies with local zoning laws.
-This may involve submitting an application to the city planning department.
+- Zoning Permit: Providers must verify that their business location complies with local zoning laws.
+Requirements often include submitting an application and obtaining approval from the zoning board.